aptima-ai/aptima_framework/docs/ten_framework/ten_packages/extension.md

 ### on_stop

 There are many situations where the extension needs to stop, such as when the app or engine containing the extension is terminating.
-When the extension is about to stop, the TEN runtime uses this `on_stop` callback to notify the extension that it has entered the `on_stop` life cycle stage.
+When the extension is about to stop, the APTIMA runtime uses this `on_stop` callback to notify the extension that it has entered the `on_stop` life cycle stage.
 The extension can then perform any necessary actions for termination.

 ### on_deinit

 After the extension calls `on_stop_done()`, it enters the `on_deinit` stage.
-During this stage, because the resources within the extension may no longer be fully available, the TEN runtime will not pass any messages from other extensions to this one.
+During this stage, because the resources within the extension may no longer be fully available, the APTIMA runtime will not pass any messages from other extensions to this one.

 ## Relationship Between Extensions at Different Life Cycle Stages

 Basically, there is no inherent relationship.
 Each extension operates independently, switching between its own life cycle stages.
 Extensions are independent of one another, and any dependencies between them must be explicitly implemented by the extensions themselves.
-The TEN runtime does not make any assumptions or guarantees.
+The APTIMA runtime does not make any assumptions or guarantees.
 For example, if extension A needs to wait for extension B to complete its initialization before finishing its own, extension A can send a command to extension B during its `on_init`.
 Once extension B completes initialization and receives the command, it can reply with a result, and when extension A receives the result, it can call `on_init_done`.

 ```mermaid
 sequenceDiagram